Buyers Guides Motherboards

 MPI_ASUS ROG STRIX B650-A Gaming WiFi

 The ASUS ROG STRIX B650-A Gaming WiFi is the second ASUS feature in our best B650 motherboards list.
 The ASUS ROG STRIX B650-A Gaming WiFi is our most expensive option on the list today, with an MSRP of $279 but does more expensive mean better product.
-Thanks to its ATX form factor the ROG STRIX B650-A Gaming WiFi is able to house not only 2 Gen4 x16 PCI-E slots, with 2 Gen4 x1 PCI-E slots but also 3 M.2 PCIe slots, 1 being Gen5 and the other 2 being Gen4.
+Thanks to it’s ATX form factor the ROG STRIX B650-A Gaming WiFi is able to house not only 2 Gen4 x16 PCI-E slots, with 2 Gen4 x1 PCI-E slots but also 3 M.2 PCIe slots, 1 being Gen5 and the other 2 being Gen4.

+WiFi 6E is again an option with the board also featuring an additional 2.5G Ethernet port on the rear IO.
 The ASUS ROG STRIX B650-A also features a host of USB connectivity on the rear IO and whilst this is bulked out somewhat by a number of USB 2.0 connections, there is still a healthy amount of USB 3.2 options.
 The RGB enjoyers will be pleased to see some feature on the board, with Aura sync compatibly another plus.

 However, with this STRIX B650 Motherboard being priced higher than the rest of our options given the ASUS premium, we did expect to see slightly more bang for your buck when it comes to memory overclocking.
 Whilst 7600MHz is pretty quick, there are cheaper B650 motherboards on the market with higher overclocking capabilities.
+The price of this board is definitely high compared to other options that have roughly the same capabilities, for the extra money we struggle to see what you gain aside from some RGB at times.

 Pros